overtimepog/Chattastic/README.md

 - **OBS Source Dimensions:** Set the dimensions of your browser source for optimal display
 - **Overlay Styles:** Customize the appearance of your chat overlay
 - **Screenshot Interval:** Control how frequently the desktop view is updated
+- **Command Customization:** Change the commands viewers use to interact with Chattastic (e.g., change "!enter" to "!join")

 To manage settings:
 1. Go to the Settings section in the web interface